agrinman/sift-ios/README.md

 It turns it out that network content filters are not permitted for regular app store apps (it only works in supervised device mode).
 So I decided to release the source code instead -- any donations are greatly appreciated :)

 ### How do I run this on my own device?
 Change the development team to your own in both the app and extensions targets, search for occurences of  "`in.alexgr.`" in the project and replace each one with your own team identifier.
+Follow this open-source contributed [guide](https://github.com/agrinman/sift-ios/blob/master/docu/HowToInstall/README.md) for more help.

 ### Is there XCode 10 support?
 Yep -- just switch to the `xcode-10` branch.